MakeSchool-Tutorials/web-7-react-redux-passwords-app/P08-Implement-React-Redux/content.md

 This imports the `combineReducers` method from 'react-redux' and the `passwordReducer` from 'src/reducers/password-reducer.js'

-You call `combineReducers` the object that represents the store.
-In this case the store will hold the array of passwords under the key: 'passwords' and handle changes to this piece of state with `passwordReducer`.
+In this case the store will hold the array of passwords under the
+key: 'passwords' and handle changes to this piece of state with `passwordReducer`.

 ## Provider

-Provider is a React Component that provides access to the Redux store to it's child components.
-Provider is part of React Redux.
+Provider is a React Component that provides the Redux store to it's child components.
+Provider is part of react-redux.

 Add this at the top of App.js.